-Goal: Smokeless tobacco use is a national health problem, and Duke University researchers are working to develop better ways to help people quit.
-This study will research whether text messaging is an effective way to help people who want to quit using smokeless tobacco.
+The Duke Clinical and Translational Science Institute in Kannapolis completed the MURDOCK Smokeless Tobacco Cessation Study, a study researching whether text messaging is an effective way to help people who want to quit using smokeless tobacco.
 Examples of smokeless tobacco include chewing tobacco, dip and snuff.

 Principal Investigator: Dr. Devon Noonan

-Eligibility Requirements: People who qualify for this study are at least 18 years old; are current users of smokeless tobacco products and have a desire to quit; must be enrolled in the MURDOCK Study; and must have access to a cell phone with text messaging capabilities.
+Eligibility Requirements: People who qualified for this study were at least 18 years old; were current users of smokeless tobacco products and had a desire to quit; enrolled in the MURDOCK Study; and had access to a cell phone with text messaging capabilities.

-- Following this appointment, we will send you text messages every day for four weeks encouraging you to stop using smokeless tobacco.
+- Following the appointment, we sent text messages every day for four weeks encouraging participants to stop using smokeless tobacco.

-- At the end of three months and six months, we will ask you another set of questions about how helpful you found our texts, and whether you were successful in quitting smokeless tobacco.
+- At the end of three months and six months, we asked another set of questions about how helpful they found our texts, and whether they were successful in quitting smokeless tobacco.

-- You will have an opportunity to come to the MURDOCK Study office for an interview about your experience at the three-month mark.
+- Participants had an opportunity to come to the MURDOCK Study office for an interview about their experience at the three-month mark.